guireiso/omicscope/docs/omicscope.rst

-In this study, two groups were identified as WT and KO.
-Since we defined ControlGroup as 'WT' in the OmicScope function, we can check the value of the Control Group using the following command:
+In this study, two groups were identified as CTRL and COVID.
+Since we defined ControlGroup as 'CTRL' in the OmicScope function, we can check the value of the Control Group using the following command:

 .. code-block:: python